redcross/smoke-alarm-portal/INSTALL.md

    If you need to keep older versions, then you'll need to find some other way to make sure that `psql` and this application connect to a new enough version of PostgreSQL to support the JSON type.

+* Problems with installing Postgres from homebrew on Mac:

+    Uninstall the Postgres from homebrew:

+        $ brew uninstall postgres

+    Install from the Postgres.app from http://postgresapp.com/.
+Then you can start/stop Postgres server from the app.